juanem-ar/testSQL/README.md

 # testSQL
-resolved excersices to SQL challenge
+resolved excersices to SQL challenge with InnoDB engine.